-Holly's film, The Babushkas of Chernobyl, premiered at the Los Angeles Film Festival, where it won the Jury Award for Directing.
-The film has gone on to win nearly 20 awards on the festival circuit, and has broadcast around the world.
+Holly's first feature-length documentary film, The Babushkas of Chernobyl, premiered at the Los Angeles Film Festival, where it won the Jury Award for Directing.
+The film has won more than 20 awards on the festival circuit, and was broadcast around the world.
 The film’s story – of a defiant community of grandmothers who live inside Ukraine’s radioactive “Exclusion Zone” – also forms the basis of her popular TED Talk, and her award-winning and widely syndicated essay on which the film is based (“The Babushkas of Chernobyl” 2011).

 She has written and directed several other documentaries that explore the lives of unlikely icons, including, Behind Closed Chadors (Iran), Holy Cow (India), Mana Wahines (New Zealand) and Paradox Found (Cuba) – all broadcast nationally on PBS and in more than 30 countries worldwide as part of the Adventure Divas series.

-Morris is a longtime host of several television documentary series’ including the PBS’s Globe Trekker, for which she has filmed in dozens of countries including Zambia, Malawi, Niger, Syria, Peru Bangladesh, Paraguay, Gabon, Uruguay,
+Morris is a longtime host of several television documentary series’ including the PBS’s Globe Trekker, for which she has filmed in dozens of countries including Borneo, Malawi, Niger, Syria, Peru, Iran, Bangladesh, Paraguay, Gabon, Uruguay, Ukraine, and Zambia.